 Chelsea have gone through so many trials and tribulations this season.
 With only 11 matches won, 11 drawn and 12 defeats so far the team has plummeted in the league table, from 1st with 87 points last season to 10th with 44 points at the time of writing.

 With five matches to go, can Chelsea get the magic back and recover some lost ground before it’s all over?
 Here’s an analysis of what the caused Chelsea’s decline and what recent events could mean for the team.
-This information will prove useful for fans of the team as well as anyone who wants to gamble on any of their upcoming matches, perhaps through an online sports betting site.

 What Went Wrong